Spring Cleaning Your Ride

 Stay Ahead of the Soap

 After each section, rinse the area clean of soap and dirt, and rinse the soap completely off the car as it runs down the side, hood or trunk.
-It’s a good idea to rinse the wash mitt or brush between every section, especially if the car is really dirty, to remove dirt or other contaminants that might scratch paint.
+It’s a good idea to rinse the wash mitt or brush between every section — especially if the car is really dirty — to remove debris or other contaminants that might scratch the paint.
+A good method for mitt or brush rinsing (without wasting water) is with a second bucket — fill it with clean water, dunking the mitt or brush several times after each section before returning to the soap.
+Be sure to refill that second bucket with clean water as needed to flush out the dirt.

 Loosen Dirt, Rinse Away